phako/geotate-gps-receiver/docs/device-structure.md

 ### LBA 4096 (0x1000)

 Start of the capture header data.
-This is a binary header that, together with the capture data forms the contents of the SDF file as produced by the original downloading tool
+Together with the capture data itself this forms the contents of the SDF file as produced by the original downloading tool.
+See [SDF](sdf-format.md) for details.

 ### LBA 8192 (0x2000)

-Start of the actual binary capture data
+Start of the actual binary capture data.
+The format of the data is currently unknown.
+It is suggested that this is the downconverted raw GPS signal to an unknown IF (either around 4MHz or 1MHz).
+In the data visualisation there is clearly some counter visible at around bit 3543 in [data screenshot](hobbits-zoomed.png)